 What is the ultimate solution?

 So, the manual technique described above could help users facing trouble due to the “Insufficient rights” error.
 Also, we have a full-proof solution for you to access one Exchange version data to another Exchange version by direct automated migration software the Exchange Migrator.
 It is a robust and most secure tool that allows shifting or moving data from any one version of Exchange Server to another version quite conveniently.
-It supports all Exchange Server versions including the latest Exchange 2019 for migration.
+Exchange Migration tool supports all Exchange Server versions including the latest Exchange 2019 for migration.
 Apart from secure migration, it offers migrating only desired data to the destination with intuitive filter options.
 The User Interface is quite interactive and user-friendly.
-Get more knowledge about the features and working of the tool at this link.
+Get more knowledge about the features and working of the tool at its website link.
 Users can download the free demo version of the tool and experience its working themselves before going to buy its full version.

 A simple manual way to deal with the error occurred in Exchange Server 2016 – “Insufficient Access Rights to Perform the Operation” while trying to enable a remote mailbox causing the failure of the operation is discussed and an alternative solution Exchange Migrator tool for moving and accessing the data in difficult solutions in different versions of Exchange Server is also brought in light for all users.